lilac/quick-check/README.md

 ```
 without needing to install this library manually.

-###Example
+##Example
-Suppose the current Rust workspace is ~/workspace/rust/, create a dir for the demo program
+Suppose the current Rust workspace is `~/workspace/rust/`, create a dir for the demo program

     $mkdir -p src/qc-demo

-and then write the sample code as follows: $cat src/qc-demo/main.rs
+and then write the sample code as follows: `$cat src/qc-demo/main.rs`
 ```rust
 extern mod qc = "github.com/lilac/quick-check";